tsai-SA/MetWAS_NESDA/README.md

   --outdir "/Users/Desktop/"

 ## Calculate metabolic scores
-The R script MetS_calc.R will read the rds file from preprocessing_metabolites.R, the LASSO weights provided by us, and the antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure).
+The R script MetS_calc.R will read:
+1) the _mrs_preproc_metabolites.rds file from preprocessing_metabolites.R,
+2) the LASSO weights provided by us
+3) the antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
 Then, it will calculate metabolic score for each participant.

 Arguments:
 --cohort : Cohort name, e.g 'UKB' or 'NESDA' \